AMReX-Combustion/PeleLMeX/Docs/source/manual/Model.rst

 ^^^^^^^^^^^^^^^^^
 .. _ssec:advScheme:

 `PeleLMeX` relies on the `AMReX-Hydro <https://github.com/AMReX-Codes/AMReX-Hydro>`_ implementation of the 2nd-order Godunov method, with several variants available.
 The basis of the Godunov appraoch is to extrapolate the cell-centered quantity of interest (:math:`U`, :math:`\rho Y`, :math:`\rho h`) to cell faces using a second-order Taylor series expansion in space and time.
 As detailed in `AMReX-Hydro documentation <https://amrex-codes.github.io/amrex/hydro_html/Schemes.html#godunov-methodsThe>`_, the choice of the slope order and limiting scheme define the exact variant of the Godunov method.
-Of particular interest for combustion applications, where sharp gradients of intermediate chemical species are found within the flame front, the `Godunov_BDS` appraoch provide a bound-preserving advection scheme which greatly limit the appearance of over-/under-shoot, often leading to critical failure of the stiff chemical kinetic integration.
+Of particular interest for combustion applications, where sharp gradients of intermediate chemical species are found within flame fronts, the `Godunov_BDS` appraoch provides a bound-preserving advection scheme which greatly limits the appearance of over-/under-shoots, often leading to critical failure of the stiff chemical kinetic integration.

 Note that in the presence of EB, only the `Godunov_PLM` variant is available.